Conservation district unveils plans for Floyd County Agriculture Day

 In the past, Edwards said Agriculture Days in Floyd County were held at the fairgrounds.
-They elected to host the 2020 event at Ridge Ferry Park because of its close proximity to the E.C.O.
-Center.
+They elected to host the 2020 event at Ridge Ferry Park because of the ECO Center there.

 "We will be able to take kids out on the river and show them more things than we could anywhere else," she said.
 "We will also be able to show them live reptiles and things like that because of the center."